Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

   Inheritance attribute set.
 The name of the attribute set from which the attribute value is inherited is displayed.
 If the attribute value is not inherited, the row is empty.

 - *Plugin*
   Module or plugin from which the attribute is created.
-In the *PIM* module, only PIM attributes are displayed.

   [comment]: <> (Is that correct?)